The Legend of Zelda (video game): Sequels

 From August 6 to September 2, 1995, Nintendo, in collaboration with the St.GIGA satellite radio network, began broadcasts of a substantially different version of the original The Hyrule Fantasy: Legend of Zelda for a Super Famicom peripheral, the Satellaview—a satellite modem add-on.
 The game, (BS ゼルダの伝説, BS Zelda no Densetsu), was released for download in four episodic, weekly installments which were rebroadcast at least four times between the game's 1995 premiere and January 1997.
 BS Zelda was the first Satellaview game to feature a "SoundLink" soundtrack—a streaming audio track through which, every few minutes, players were cautioned to listen carefully as a voice actor narrator, broadcasting live from the St.GIGA studio, would give them plot and gameplay clues.
-In addition to the SoundLink elements, BS Zelda also featured updated 16-bit graphics, a smaller overworld, and different dungeons.
-Link was replaced by one of the two Satellaview avatars: a boy wearing a backward baseball cap or a girl with red hair.

 Between December 30, 1995, and January 6, 1996, a second version of the game, BS Zelda no Densetsu MAP 2 (BS ゼルダの伝説ＭＡＰ２), was broadcast to the Satellaview as the functional equivalent of the original The Legend of Zeldas Second Quest.
 MAP 2 was rebroadcast only once, in March 1996.